Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 April 30, 2026

 Your body burns calories all day, even when you are not exercising.
-Calories are used for breathing, digestion, body temperature, walking, thinking, and normal daily movement.
+Calories are used for breathing, circulation, digestion, body temperature, brain function, walking, standing, thinking, and normal daily movement.
+Exercise is only one part of your total daily calorie burn.

 Do You Need to Exercise Every Day?